-Traveling can be a wonderful experience for families to share and creates memories that can last a lifetime!
+Traveling can be a wonderful experience for families to share and create memories that can last a lifetime!
 Traveling with food allergies does take some extra planning, but the reward of a safe vacation and quality time spent with family members are worth the extra effort.

 Transportation and Hotels

 When preparing for a trip, contact your travel agent, travel provider (e.g., airline, cruise ship, bus, train) and hotel to notify staff of your food allergies and specific needs.
 This includes all requests, such as special meals, rooms with kitchenettes, etc. Inquire about their policies and willingness to assist, such as allowing you to pre-board a flight to wipe down seats, armrests, and seatbelts; making overhead announcements, etc. Checking with different airlines and hotels to ensure options are available for you and your family can help you start your trip with confidence!

 During any trip, be prepared for unexpected situations and always have on your person (or close by) the following items: medical IDs, hand wipes, extra medications, safe snacks, emergency plans, contact numbers, and other necessary items.
 A full list of recommended items can be found on FAACT’s Traveler's Checklist.

 We often hear that airline travel is a major concern for food-allergic individuals and their families, which can increase anxiety levels for all parties involved.
 A study identified steps airline passengers can take that may prove beneficial in helping to reduce the risk of an in-flight reaction to peanuts and tree nuts:

 - Make accommodation requests to the airlines